National Highway 3 (India, old numbering): Route

-The stretch between Agra and Gwalior was marked as the North–South corridor by the National Highways Authority of India.
+The stretch between Agra and Gwalior was marked as the North–South corridor/NH-44 by the National Highways Authority of India.
+The stretch between Gwalior & Biaora is marked as NH-46 & the stretch between Biaora & Dhule is now marked as NH-52 by the National Highways Authority of India.
+The stretch from Mumbai to Nashik is now Mumbai Nashik Expressway.
 After it entered Bombay, the highway was known as Eastern Express Highway.
-The stretch from Mumbai to Nashik became Mumbai Nashik Expressway.